amiothenes/1T-Sentence-Miner/README.md

     * Open .command file on Mac and change [PATH] to the jar's path on your Mac.
 Example `/Users/name/folder/Testing/T1SentencesFinder.jar` If you're unable to run the .command file try wrapping your path with "" (quotes).
 4. Run the .bat or .command file (you can put it the .bat/.command anywhere; ex: Desktop) (update that file if you change where the folder with .jar's path)
 5. If it's running without errors, it's time to fill the learnedWords.txt with words you know
-    1. Export your filtered-only-known-words Anki deck as a .txt file (Select your deck and click File->Export and select the first .txt option with only your interested deck)
+    1. Export your filtered-only-known-words Anki deck as a .txt file (Select your deck and click File->Export and select the first .txt option with only your interested deck) Notice: You can use [MorphMan](https://ankiweb.net/shared/info/900801631) to export your words from your Anki Deck Database.
     2. Set it in Excel or Google Sheets
     3. Make sure to find the row where only the target language word is present ([make it without caps](https://decapitalize.eu/) or articles)
     4. Copy the list of words into learnedWords.txt with one word per line.
 Like this: ![alt text](https://i.imgur.com/haAgGKN.png "One word per line")